Code of Conduct

 Worker Register

 Maintain a register of every person subject to the Code — employees, contractors, volunteers, governing persons, and agency staff.
-Track their acknowledgment status, training compliance, and any conduct history.
+Track their acknowledgement status, training compliance, and any conduct history.

 Acknowledgment Tracking

 Every worker must acknowledge reading and understanding the Code.
-Track acknowledgment dates with version control.
-When the Code is updated, the system triggers re-acknowledgment requirements automatically.
+Track acknowledgement dates with version control.
+When the Code is updated, the system triggers re-acknowledgement requirements automatically.

 Training Management